tahiri-lab/iPhyloGeo_plus_plus/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

+For contributors: if you want to modify the user interface, please use Qt Designer.
+You can find the official installation instructions [here](https://doc.qt.io/qt-5/gettingstarted.html).

 # References

 💡 If you are using our algorithm in your research, please cite our recent papers: